kwilteam/docs/docs/kuneiform/sql-as-understood-by-kwil/scalar-functions.md

 ### format(_FORMAT,..._)

-The format(FORMAT,...)
-SQL function works like the sqlite3_mprintf() C-language function and the printf() function from the standard C library.
+This works like the printf() function from the standard C library.
 The first argument is a format string that specifies how to construct the output string using values taken from subsequent arguments.
 If the FORMAT argument is missing or NULL then the result is NULL.
 The %n format is silently ignored and does not consume an argument.
 The %p format is an alias for %X. The %z format is interchangeable with %s.
 If there are too few arguments in the argument list, missing arguments are assumed to have a NULL value, which is translated into 0 or 0.0 for numeric formats or an empty string for %s.
-See the built-in printf() documentation for additional information.

 ### glob(_X,Y_)